 Privilege access schemes will often form part of an organisation’s arrangements to enhance the resilience of their telecommunications.
 However, some of the current schemes, notably access to mobile public telecommunications infrastructures, have acquired a level of importance that far exceeds their utility.
 Others, such as Airwave, are only really suitable as an everyday solution for those organisations with the need to be in contact with the emergency services and are familiar with the protocols applicable to using private mobile radios.

 What is MTPAS and how does it work?

 MTPAS was launched by the Civil Contingencies Secretariat (CCS) in September 2009.
-Like its forerunner, the ACCOLC scheme, it is intended to preserve access to the mobile networks by those engaged in an emergency response when network capacity is under pressure.
+Like its forerunner, the ACCOLC scheme, it is intended to preserve access to mobile networks by those engaged in an emergency response when network capacity is under pressure.

-Public cellular mobile telephony has played an important part in enabling communications during the response to recent emergencies, but the mobile networks can become overwhelmed by a high concentration of calls that often occur immediately after a major incident.
+Public cellular mobile telephony has played an important part in enabling communications during the response to recent emergencies, but mobile networks can become overwhelmed by a high concentration of calls that often occur immediately after a major incident.

 Privileged access is achieved by the installation of a special SIM (Subscriber Identity Module) card in the telephone handset.
 These special SIMs are only available to entitled users within the responder community and not to members of the public.
 Privileged access SIMs are provided by the networks to their customers without additional cost.

 Eligibility is restricted to organisations that have a part to play in responding to, or recovering from, an emergency as defined in the Civil Contingencies Act 2004.
 Primarily these are:

 - partners of Category 1 responders who have a requirement to be in communication with Category 1 responders when performing a front line role in the response phase of an emergency, including the voluntary sector

 - devolved administrations in Scotland, Wales and Northern Ireland